meznom/phd_thesis/literature_review.md

+## The evolution of scaling from the homogeneous era to the heterogeneous era

+Mark Bohr
+2011/12/5

+* Nice paper on scaling of CMOS
+* Can use it as a reference for "billions" of transistors on a chip

 ## Design and simulation of sequential circuits in quantum-dot cellular automata: Falling edge-triggered flip-flop and counter study

 Li Cai, Xiaohui Zhao, Nansheng Zhang; 2009